Frequently Asked Questions

 A: SGD Pickups are hand made to order.
 Average wait between order and delivery is about 3 to 4 weeks.
 When things get busy the waiting time will increase.
 I work on batches of pickups in the order as I get them.
 Check the front page for lead time status.
 I'm now trying to keep pre-made parts on hand, and even wound bobbins for the various sizes to reduce the wait.
 SGD is a one man operation.
 All pickups are hand wound by me.
 All parts, with the exception of the plastic covers, are hand made in house.
 If you need something a little special, ask.
 Custom orders take more time.
 Please be patient, I'm working as fast as I can!
 If you have a question about the status of you order, please drop me an e-mail.
 I sometimes get backed up, but you will always get your pickups.

 Please note that all sales are final.
-Orders can not be canceled, nor refunds given once work has started on your order.
-It doesn't matter if you sold the bass the pickups are being made for and have become a monk. ;) Sorry, but too many people had a project sitting around, ordered pickups, and then lost interest on the project, sold the bass, etc. If you need an order changed after you placed the order, drop me an email ASAP and I should be able to change it.
+Orders can not be canceled, nor refunds given.
+It doesn't matter if you sold the bass the pickups are being made for and have become a monk. ;) Sorry, but too many people had a project sitting around, ordered pickups, and then lost interest on the project, sold the bass, etc., and then they want a refund.
+If you need an order changed after you placed the order, drop me an email ASAP and I should be able to change it.
+I'm happy to work with you to give you different pickps if you sold the bass.

 Q: Will neodymium magnets pull my strings down, or cause tuning problems?